caltech-cs124/container/README.md

     2. Transfer only the build artifacts and installs the necessary tools for development (`build-essential` and `qemu-system-i386`).

-3. Once it is complete, you should run `docker image ls` to find an entry with the name `ubuntu_i386cross`.
+2. Once it is complete, you should run `docker image ls` to find an entry with the name `ubuntu_i386cross`.  (**NOTE:**  The "IMAGE ID" value will be different.)

     ```
     REPOSITORY                     TAG       IMAGE ID       CREATED          SIZE
     ubuntu_i386cross               latest    1d5542e7ef09   11 seconds ago   2.27GB
     ```

-4. The image can be saved into a compressed tarball using the following command.
-Note the use of `uname -m` to incorporate the machine architecture into the generated filename.
+3. The image can be saved into a compressed tarball using the following command.
+Note the use of `uname -m` to incorporate the machine architecture into the generated filename; you can run `uname -m` by itself first to see if it generates reasonable and expected output.

     ```sh
     # Create a gzipped tarball (worse compression ratio, faster)